Speak to a qualified cancer nurse

 Surgery is the main treatment for vulvar cancer.
 Your gynaecological oncologist will talk to you about the most suitable type of surgery, as well as the risks and any possible complications.

-The type of operation recommended depends on the stage of the cancer.
-The table below provides more information about the main types of surgery.
+The type of operation recommended depends on how far the cancer has spread.
+The box on the opposite page provides more information about the main types of surgery.

-All tissue removed during surgery is examined for cancer cells by a pathologist.
-The results will help confirm the type of vulvar cancer you have and its stage.
+All tissue removed during surgery is checked for cancer cells by a pathologist.
+The results will help confirm the type of vulvar cancer you have and how far it has spread throughout the body.

 Types of vulvar surgery